-> One last very interesting aspect of the revelation is the way in which its prophesy of the restoration of Judah parallels the restoration of the Church/Latter-day Kingdom.
+One last very interesting aspect of the revelation is the way in which its prophesy of the restoration of Judah parallels the restoration of the Ephraimic Church/Latter-day Kingdom.
 (See my synopsis for a run-down of these events.)

 -Just as Joseph Smith received his calling about 40 years before the partial destruction of the USA (civil war), and Christ began his ministry about 40 years before the partial destruction of Israel (siege of Titus), so too is the modern nation of Israel prophesied to be partially destroyed around 40 years after John Ben Kathryn’s calling.

--Just as shortly after Joseph Smith’s revelations on the restoration of the New Jerusalem, the Kingdom was taken over and absorbed into the powerful, expanding United States where although treated harshly at first, it is being nourished until the ‘fulness of times’ when it shall again be restored as an independent nation and kingdom, so too John Ben Kathryn declares that Israel after the new revelation is given will be taken over and absorbed into a powerful, expanding Arab Union/coalition where although treated harshly at first, will be nourished during 70 years of captivity until they are turned to the true Messiah and restored as an independent nation and kingdom.
+-Just as shortly after Joseph Smith’s revelations on the restoration of the New Jerusalem, the Kingdom was taken over and absorbed into the powerful, expanding United States where although treated harshly at first, it is being nourished until the ‘fullness of times’ when it shall again be restored as an independent nation and kingdom, so too John Ben Kathryn declares that Israel after the new revelation is given will be taken over and absorbed into a powerful, expanding Arab Union/coalition where although treated harshly at first, will be nourished during 70 years of captivity until they are turned to the true Messiah and restored as an independent nation and kingdom.

 -There is also a striking biblical type or shadow in the timing of this revelation in relation to the restoration of Ephraim with Joseph Smith.

-These, of course, are just my interpretations of the prophecies given by Ben Kathryn, but if you would like to make your own judgements you can read the text yourself.
+These, of course, are just my interpretations of the prophecies given by Ben Kathryn, but if you would like to make your own judgments you can read the text yourself.
 The original version has been posted since about 2006 on Nabion.org here

 Read the Book of Jachanan Ben Kathryn here